proxmox/proxmox-backup/docs/administration-guide.rst

 .. note:: Neither the ``prune`` command nor the ``forget`` command free space in the chunk-store.
-The chunk-store still contains the data blocks unless you are performing :ref:`garbage-collection`.
+The chunk-store still contains the data blocks.
+To free space you need to perform :ref:`garbage-collection`.

 .. _garbage-collection: